ontolex/morph/index.md

 <div property="rdfs:comment">
-<dfn>Rule</dfn> represents the formal operation applied to a base form to obtain another form (inflectionally or derivationally related to it).
+A <dfn>rule</dfn> represents the formal operation applied to a base form to obtain another form (inflectionally or derivationally related to it).
 It must contain either `morph:example` or `morph:replacement` (or both).
 “Tabular” value of a morpheme must be stored in `rdfs:label` (e.g. “-s”@en for usual PL in English).
-One rule applies exactly one morphological transformation, i.e. adds one Morph.
+One rule applies exactly one morphological transformation, i.e. adds one morph.
 </div>

 </div>